circleupx/circleupx.github.io/_posts/2020-09-13-Restful-APIs-with-JSON-API-Specification.md

 ---

-Hello, this is going to be my first entry into a multi-part series of post showing how I've built RESTful APIs using the [JSON:API](https://jsonapi.org/) specification.
+Hello, this is going to be my first entry into a multi-part series of post showing how I build RESTful APIs using the [JSON:API](https://jsonapi.org/) specification.

-In this post, I will start by creating a new .NET Core Web Api project, I am going to call this project **Chinook**, after the sqlite [database](https://www.sqlitetutorial.net/sqlite-sample-database/) that I will use in the project.
+In this post, I will start by creating a new .NET Core Web Api project, I am going to call this project **Chinook**, after the sqlite [database](https://www.sqlitetutorial.net/sqlite-sample-database/) that I will use for this project.
 Whenever I create a .NET Core project I like to follow the project structure outlined by Steve Smith in his [Clean Architecture](https://github.com/ardalis/CleanArchitecture) repository.

 ![Chinook Project Structure](/assets/img/json-api/chinook-project-structure.PNG)